oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

 Please read more about [OCI Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm) before creating or changing any OCI policies.

-Estimated time: 30 minutes
+Estimated time: 5 to 40 minutes depending on requirements

 ### Objectives

 In this lab, you will:

-* Clone the workshop source code
+* Clone workshop source code
 * Create OCI Bucket
 * Create a new compartment
 * Setup policies for Compartment management